arrow-kt/arrow/arrow-libs/fx/arrow-docs/docs/integrations/kotlinxcoroutines/README.md

 ### unsafeRunScoped & unsafeRunIO

-`IO.unsafeRunScoped(scope, cb)` runs the specific `IO` with a [CoroutineScope](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-scope/index.html), so it will be automatically canceled when the scope does as well.
+`IO.unsafeRunScoped(scope, cb)` runs the specific `IO` with a [CoroutineScope](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-scope/index.html), so it will be automatically cancelled when the scope does as well.

 Similarly, there's `scope.unsafeRunIO(IO, cb)`, which works in the same way with different syntax: